 Served as a high-altitude escort fighter and a low-level fighter-bomber for the allied forces during World War II.
 It was the largest, heaviest, and most expensive fighter aircraft in history to be powered by a single piston engine.
 The plane was designed and built around its powerful 2000 horse power Pratt and Whitney radial engine.
 Due to its thick and massive appearance, it came to be known as ‘The Jug.’

 Air Force One is the official call sign for any Air Force aircraft carrying the President of the United States, though the term most commonly refers to the two Boeing 747 jets bearing the iconic Water and Steel Blue livery.

 The Boeing 747 Air Force One, houses an executive suite and private office for the President, as well as a medical annex and communications room featuring at least 19 televisions and 87 telephones.
-The plane can fuel in mid-air, contains countermeasures against anti-aircraft missiles and features special shielding to protect the electronics from an electromagnetic pulse due to a nuclear attack.
+The plane can fuel in midair, contains countermeasures against anti-aircraft missiles and features special shielding to protect the electronics from an electromagnetic pulse resulting from a nuclear attack.

 UH-1 Huey® commonly referred to as the ‘Huey’, the Bell® UH-1 Iroquois is arguably the most famous helicopter in the world.
 Created primarily for utility and medical evacuation purposes, the UH-1 first flew in 1956 and entered combat service during the Vietnam War.
 A Hollywood icon, the Huey has been featured in many motion pictures and television series.

 As the largest ship afloat, the Titanic left Southampton, England on her maiden voyage to New York City.
 Departing on April 10th, 1912, the Titanic sailed for 5 days before hitting an iceberg at 2:20 AM on April 15th.
 Of the 2,223 souls aboard, only 710 survived the crash and frigid waters off the coast of Nova Scotia.